Internship Frequently Asked Questions

 6. Are internships paid?

 The company providing the internship determines whether an intern will be paid.
-Companies will vary on their policies for compensation.
-Please remember that “experience is experience whether it is for pay or not, or for credit or non-credit.”
+Companies will vary on their policies and resources for compensation.
 What is important is that you are receiving the “documented experience” that is a prerequisite for many kinds of employment.
 For an internship to be considered “documented experience”, students must complete an internship learning agreement and evaluation.

 7. How do I apply for an internship?